 The currently preservation-interested demographic can be easily divided into three camps, each with different expectations for the future.
 The folks in each camp don’t always understand or talk to each other all that well, but they need to learn to get along.

-This post will offer you a single-question, which we call the Transporter Test, to reliably sort you into one of the three camps of folks who are now doing, or are curious about doing, brain preservation when they die.
-The test will help you understand your current beliefs with respect to a mind-bending concept in personal identity that philosophers call the “copy problem.”
+This post will offer you a single-question, which we call the Transporter Test, to reliably sort you into one of the three camps of folks who have made plans to do, or are at least curious about doing, brain preservation when they die.
+The test will help surface your current beliefs with respect to a mind-bending concept in personal identity that philosophers call the “copy problem.”

 Who else should read this post?
-Anyone who doesn’t expect they and all their loved ones will make it to technological singularity before they die, when, with luck, the AIs might figure out the problem of aging (cross fingers, my friends).
-Again, with the exception of a few optimistic transhumanists whose friends and loved ones are all in good health and who (quite unreasonably, in our view) expect the singularity to arrive in the next few years, most of us are also in this group.
+Anyone who doesn’t expect they and all their loved ones will make it to technological singularity before they die, when, with an unknown amount of luck, the AIs might figure out the problem of aging.
+Again, with the exception of a few highly optimistic transhumanists whose friends and loved ones are all in good health and who (quite unreasonably, in our view) expect the singularity to arrive in the next few years, most of us are also in this group.

 If neuroscience and computer science continue their accelerating advances, at some point most folks with access to digital media may find themselves contemplating, at least briefly, the brain preservation choice.
 Having to think about this topic, for yourself or your loved ones, may happen earlier than you expect.
 Death has a way of surprising us.
 With that in mind, let’s take a tour of the three main ways folks tend to think about this major life choice.